Week 3 - Ingesting and Validating Data

 <aside>

 π‘ You do not need to fully learn pandas for this chapter.
 It is used here as a convenient Parquet reader.
 The to_dict(orient="records") method converts a DataFrame into a list of dictionaries, the same list-of-dicts format from earlier chapters.
-You will learn about pandas in depth in Week 4.
+You will meet pandas in depth later in the track.

 </aside>